zhelenskiy/Kotcell/README.md

 ### Regions
 * Regions are expected to be only rectangles to make it easy to find intersections and cell owners.
 Also, other regions are rarely used in real life.
+* Indexation is only via numbers, not letters.
+As it is easier to do from code and unifies column and row naming.
 * However, there should be a `RegionSet` class that
   * Contains regions in some specific order.
   * Supports adding new ones